- Winter, Spring, and Summer 2020 COVID-19 FAQ

-The policies and procedures described in the Degrees and Requirements portion of the LSA website govern the conduct of academic matters affecting students enrolled in the College.
+The policies and procedures described in the LSA Academic Policies portion of the LSA website govern the conduct of academic matters affecting students enrolled in the College.
 Exceptions to these policies may be granted only upon written petition to the Academic Standards Board.
 Honors students petition the Honors Academic Board; Residential College students petition the RC Board on Academic Standing (BOAS).

 What is the Academic Standards Board?

 The LSA Academic Standards Board is the unit of Student Academic Affairs that reviews requests from LSA undergraduate students about exceptions to the College's academic rules and requirements that may be granted while maintaining the integrity of the undergraduate degree.
 The academic rules and requirements are found on the LSA website.

 What is a petition?

 A petition is a written request to the Academic Standards Board for an exception to a College policy or requirement.
 You write a letter explaining what you are requesting and why you believe an exception is justified.

 The petition should include relevant information, a chronology of events (if appropriate), and documentation that you believe supports the specific request and justifies the granting of an exception.

 Medical documentation, proof of non-attendance, or statements from instructors are all examples of documentation which may be submitted with a petition.
 If you are petitioning for a course substitution for an LSA requirement, the course description and course syllabus should be included.

 Where do I submit my petition?

 Petitions and all supporting documentation should be sent to or dropped off at the Newnan LSA Academic Advising Center in 1255 Angell Hall.
 You may also fax them to 734.764.2772, or email them to email@example.com.